 ”I thought I wanted to go away, but I changed my mind.”

 “The schools I got into weren’t the ones where I really wanted to go, so I’m staying local and hoping to transfer in January.”

-Start checking out the transfer process If your senior still wants to try to get into any of those colleges where he was rejected, then research the transfer process and application deadlines for those schools now.
+Start checking out the transfer process If your senior still wants to try to get into any of those colleges where they were rejected, then research the transfer process and application deadlines for those schools now.

-Enjoy graduation Once your family has devised Plan B, focus on celebrating your son or daughter’s high school graduation.
+Enjoy graduation Once your family has devised Plan B, focus on celebrating your teen’s high school graduation.
 Because that is worth a celebration.